Serving

 Prep

 This very tasty stir-fry is basically Yu Choy Stir-fry made with marinated chicken to convert it to a main dish.
-We also have Pork Yu Choy Stir-fry, and other choys could also be used with some change in flavor and texture.
+For a variation, see Pork Yu Choy Stir-fry.

 12